SamuelSchlesinger/anonymous-credit-tokens/README.md

 ## References

 The implementation is based on the Anonymous Credit Scheme designed by Jonathan Katz and Samuel Schlesinger.
-For more details, see the [design document](docs/design.pdf).
+For more details:

+- [IETF Draft Specification](https://samuelschlesinger.github.io/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.html) - The formal specification being developed for standardization
+- [Design Document](docs/design.pdf) - The original design document

 ## Disclaimer